TheXpingu1n/CS61B/proj2c/README.md

 **download data first**
 1- in main package run the main class
 2- then open ngordnet.html (in static folder) into the browser
+3- clone the library-sp24 and add it to the libraries from File -> Project Structure -> libraries and choose library-sp24 after cloning it

 and Voila!